kubernetes-hy/kubernetes-hy.github.io/pages/part1.md

 Now we've opened port 8081 to our master and 8082 to one of our workers port 30080.
 They will be used to showcase different methods of communicating with the servers.

+> We will have limited amount of ports available in the future but that's ok for your own machine.

 > Your OS may support using the host network so no ports need to be opened.

 #### What is a Service? ####